atanaspam/homekube-terraform/README.md

 ### VM template creation

-Spinning up VMs from scratch and installing them on VMs is a very expensive process.
+Spinning up VMs from scratch and installing an OS on them is a very expensive process.
 This is why we will be creating a base template for our VMs that we will reuse accross all our nodes and configure according to our needs.
 This process is already common within cloud envronments for multiple reasons such as boot time and security.

-Instructions for creating your reusable image can be found [here](docs/vm-template.md).
+More details about process for creating a reusable image can be found [here](docs/vm-template.md).

 ### Certificate Authority

 TODO

-### VM Image template

-Packer documentation goes here

 ## Running locally